-Here are some things you can try to go back to Windows 7 or Windows 8.1.
-(Note: If your computer came with Windows 10, earlier versions of Windows were never installed on it, so you can't directly go back to Windows 7 or Windows 8.1.)
+If you upgraded to Windows 10 recently and want to go back to Windows 7 or Windows 8.1, here are some things you can try.
+But be aware that if your computer came with Windows 10 installed, no earlier version of Windows was ever on it.
+In that situation, you can't go back to Windows 7 or Windows 8.1.

-- Select the Start button > Settings > Update & Security > Recovery, and then select Get started under Go back to the previous version of Windows 10, Go back to Windows 8.1, or Go back to Windows 7.
-Following these steps will keep your personal files, but remove apps and drivers installed after the upgrade, plus any changes you made to settings.
-The option to go back to your previous version of Windows is available only for a limited time (10 days in most cases) following the upgrade.
+- Select the Start button > Settings > Update & Security > Recovery.
+Under Go back to the previous version of Windows 10, Go back to Windows 8.1, or Go back to Windows 7, select Get started.
+By following the prompts, you'll keep your personal files but remove apps and drivers installed after the upgrade, plus any changes you made to settings.
+The option to go back to your previous version of Windows is available only for a limited time following the upgrade (10 days, in most cases).

-- Try restoring your PC to factory settings.
-This reinstalls Windows 8.1 or Windows 7 if one of those versions came with your PC, and it removes personal files, apps, and drivers you installed, plus any changes you made to settings.
-Go to Settings > Update & Security > Recovery > Reset this PC > Get started and locate Restore factory settings.
+- Try restoring your PC to its factory settings.
+This reinstalls Windows 8.1 or Windows 7 if one of those operating systems came with your PC.
+It also removes personal files, apps, and drivers you installed, as well as any changes you made to settings.
+Go to Settings > Update & Security > Recovery > Reset this PC > Get started and select Restore factory settings.

 - If you have a product key for your previous version of Windows, use the media creation tool to create installation media for Windows 8.1 or Windows 7, and then perform a clean install of Windows.
 If you need help finding your key, see Find your Windows product key.